 Herman Hesse

-Over the watery abyss flew Raven.
-Black winged beneath the storm.
-Illuminated by silver lightning.
-Alone, he flew on into the west.
-Chasing the last few strands of golden sunlight.
-Raven soared into the sky.
-The light dwindling, and dying with a frail light.
-Despairingly, he encircled the earth, but everywhere was submerged with water.
+Over the watery abyss, flew Raven, black-winged, beneath the storm, illuminated by silver lightning.
+Alone, he flew on, into the west, chasing the last, few strands of golden sunlight.
+Raven soared into the sky, the light dwindling, and dying, with a frail light.
+Despairingly, he circled the earth but, everywhere, was submerged with water.

-Seven days had passed since the rains had come.
-Seven days since the sea had overwhelmed the land.
-Raven had been flying over the kingdom of a thousand lakes.
-His feathers skimming the surface as he swooped low.
-He watched the watery moon sink into the shimmering depths, and for a moment he felt as though the stars had descended from the heavens.
+Seven days had passed, since the rains had come. for seven days, since the sea had overwhelmed the land, Raven had been flying over the kingdom of a thousand lakes.
+His feathers skimmed the surface, as he swooped low.
+He watched the watery moon sink into the shimmering depths and, for a moment, he felt as though the stars had descended from the heavens.

 Darkness fell over the mountains.
-The rivers became swollen and burst their banks.
-Washing away trees and fields of corn.
+The rivers became swollen, and burst their banks, washing away trees and fields of corn.
 The wild birds shrieked in their nests, and the animals sought shelter in their hollows.

-Slowly at first the sea rose and fell.
-Each wave more terrible than the last as it gushed over the marshes and the lowlands.
+Slowly, at first, the sea rose and fell, each wave more terrible than the last, as they gushed over the marshes and the lowlands.
 Thrones of vast empires were sunk beneath the waves.
-All souls lost to the tides.
+All souls were lost to the tides.
 Swollen clouds and storms broke upon the mountains.
-Flower meadows and groves of oak and ash were submerged, as the sun, moon and stars were drowned in the nocturnal fields of the sea.
+Flower meadows and groves of oak and ash were submerged, as the sun, moon, and stars were drowned, in the nocturnal fields of the sea.

 Raven wheeled above the devastation, and a great hush stole over the earth.
-Alone, he felt the rain in his eyes, and the white foamed waves gush down his throat.
+Alone, he felt the rain in his eyes, and the white-foamed waves gush down his throat.
 Climbing higher, his wings grew frail, and he fell from the sky.

 From that high place, he fell through endless shades of darkness.
 Plummeting towards the great body of water.
 The wind tore at his ragged feathers, and clawed at his watery eyes.
-Inside, he felt himself fragment.
-As tenderly, he wrapped his wings around his chest.
-With one last glance, he looked beneath him, and to his surprise, saw a remote mountain peak rising up out of the vast ocean.
+Inside, he felt himself fragment as, tenderly, he wrapped his wings around his chest.
+With one last glance, he looked beneath him and, to his surprise, he saw a remote mountain peak, rising up out of the vast ocean.

-Exhausted raven descended and crumpled onto that last trace of earth.
+Exhausted, Raven descended, and crumpled onto that trace of earth.
 Peeling away his feathers, he lifted his eyes to the moonless heaven.
 Above the desolation, a single star flickered in eternal space.
-He thought of his mother who lived in the dark river, and his father whom he had never known.
+He thought of his mother, who lived in the dark river, and his father, whom he had never known.

-Raven turned away, and mourned for the wild roses, and how the rivers of the earth had run golden in the sunlight.
-He thought of the slow and shifting rivers of ice, the forests of ten thousand trees, and the plaintive song of the children that were all no more.
-Alone in the silence he heard the grieving winds rush over his head.
-Felt the waters tremble, and saw once more that distant star.
+Raven turned away, and mourned for the wild roses, and the rivers of the earth, which had run golden in the sunlight.
+He thought of the slow and shifting rivers of ice, the forests of ten thousand trees, and the plaintive song of the children, that were all no more.
+Alone, in the silence, he heard the grieving winds rush over his head.
+He felt the waters tremble, and saw once more that distant star.
 Raven fixed his eyes on that single speck of light, for what seemed like days, weeks and months.
 Until, at last, the waters began to recede.
 The clouds broke apart like frayed wool, and sunlight fell upon his naked body.

-Hauling himself up he looked down over the misty valleys.
+Hauling himself up, he looked down over the misty valleys.
 Watching the sea retreat, and the land recover itself.
-Hopeful, raven resumed his shape and soared down from the high peak.
+Hopeful, Raven resumed his shape, and soared down from the high peak.
 He encircled the earth, but none alive could he find.
-Alone he settled beside the sea, the sun rising over the mountains in a flush of amber and lilac.
-Loneliness stole into his heart, and sadly he married a cockle from the shore.
-When darkness fell over the land he wrapped the shell beneath his wing, and dreamt his dreams.
+Alone, he settled beside the sea, the sun rising over the mountains, in a flush of amber and lilac.
+Loneliness stole into his heart and, sadly, he married a cockle from the shore.
+When darkness fell, over the land, he wrapped the shell beneath his wing, and dreamed his dreams.